Projections and whiteboards

 - Code view: open

-.whiteboardeditor tabs (up to three recent paths) attach on send. - Whiteboards projection: the board open in fullscreen in the projection panel attaches the same way (no
+.whiteboardeditor tabs (up to three recent paths) attach on send. - Whiteboards projection: the board selected in the sidebar attaches the same way (no

 @required). - You can still